AppShell

 • If you pass a number, the value will be converted to rem and used as height at all viewport sizes.

-• To change height based on viewport width, use object with breakpoints as keys and height as values.
-It works the same way as style props.
+• To change height based on viewport width, use an object with breakpoints as keys and height as values.
+This works the same way as style props.

 import { AppShell } from '@mantine/core';